 This is an Awards vote, not an ILDA business vote as described in the Bylaws.
 This means each person on the stream counts as a single voter.
 They may only vote one time.

 The scores that voters give to the competitors are NOT multiplied by their ILDA membership category number of votes.

-First, Second and Third Place trophies will be manufactured prior to the ILDA Conference; the trophies will not have the winners' names engraved.
+First, Second and Third Place trophies have been manufactured prior to the ILDA Conference.
+For this reason, the trophies do have the winners' names engraved.

-The Laser Jockey winners' names will be listed along with other ILDA Artistic Award winners, and the Laser Jockey award counts as a standard ILDA Artistic Award.
+The Laser Jockey winners' names will be listed at our website and in the final ILDA Awards Booklet PDF along with other ILDA Artistic Award winners.

 Photo: Kyle Garner and Tim Walsh at the 2014 Laser Jockey competition; photo by Patrick Murphy, ILDA